pymander/wordpress-openpgp/readme.txt

 1. A textarea that has been encrypted, including a view of the "Encrypt" button.

 == Changelog ==
+= 1.5.0 =
+* Fixed support for newer version of Contact Form 7
+* Update to OpenPGP.js 2.6.1 with new API

 = 1.4.0 =
 * Add support for Contact Form 7